 Click here for Regent Law's current ABA Required Disclosure information, including our Employment Summary Report.

-Students enrolled in the full-time J.D. program may obtain a joint-degree in business, communication, counseling, or government, earning both degrees in significantly less time than would be required if the two degrees were pursued separately.
+Students enrolled in the full-time J.D. program may obtain a joint degree in business, communication, counseling, or government, earning both degrees in significantly less time than would be required if they were pursued separately.